somejfn/k8s-on-k8s/README.md

 Just a WIP... a lot remains to be done.
 For now you get:
 * A single etcd member with no persistence (until setup with operator)
 * A k8s control plane with RBAC enabled (API server, controller-manager and scheduler)
-* A kubeconfig files for the cluster admin and kubelets
+* Kubeconfig files for the hosted cluster administrator and to connect kubelets

 Short term TODO: